google/kmsan/Documentation/dev-tools/kmsan.rst

 Several variables may share the same origin address, if they are stored in the same four-byte chunk.
 In this case every write to either variable updates the origin for all of them.
+We have to sacrifice precision in this case, because storing origins for individual bits (and even bytes) would be too costly.

 Example 2::